isomerpages/moe-eunoiajc/news/2023/_posts/2023-05-04-post-2023 Direct School Admission (DSA).md

 *Successful applicants are guaranteed a place in the college, provided they meet eligibility criteria for admission to a JC after the release of their Singapore-Cambridge GCE O-Level results.
 - Successful DSA-JC students will NOT be allowed to take part in the Joint Admissions Exercise as places have already been reserved for them in the DSA-JC schools.
-- They will also NOT be allowed to transfer to another JC after the release of the GCE ‘O’ Level examination results.
+- They will also NOT be allowed to transfer to another JC after the release of the GCE O-Level examination results.
 They are expected to honour their commitment to the posted DSA-JC schools and to participate in activities related to the talent selected in, for the duration of the programme admitted to.
 - Students who do not fulfill their DSA commitment without valid reason may be required to transfer out to another school.

 For more information, please refer to the [Ministry of Education DSA-JC website](https://www.moe.gov.sg/post-secondary/admissions/dsa).